 - Széchenyi Baths: 6 am-10 pm.
 Spa parties are from 10:30 pm-3 am.

 - Rudas Baths: 6 am-10 pm.
 Wellness and Sauna World open from 8 am-10 pm.
-Turkish bath open from 6 am-8 pm and is male-only on Mondays, Wednesdays, Thursdays, and Fridays until 1 pm.
+Turkish bath open from 6 am-8 pm and is male-only on Mondays, Wednesdays, and Thursdays all day, and Fridays until 12:45 pm.
 Women are able to use the Turkish baths on Tuesdays, and it is coed starting at 1 pm on Friday through the weekend.
 Night bathing is available from 10 pm-4 am on Fridays and Saturdays.

 - Gellert Baths: 6 am-8 pm.